lecocissoto/beers/README.md

 - Add Unit Tests and UITests.
 - Add Swift Package Manager to deal with dependencies.
+- Extract the UIAlertController.
+- Add pagination do list all the beers.
 - Add to favorites feature.

 [punk-api]: https://punkapi.com/documentation/v2